Q What are the dates for next year and when are tickets on sale?

 Q Does a toddler or a baby need a ticket?

 Yes – all people, no matter what age, must have a valid weekend tickets.
 People of all ages count as part of the festival’s capacity, even really little ones.
-There is nothing we can do now tickets have sold out.
+There is nothing we can do once tickets have sold out.

 Q Are there day tickets available?

 There will be no day tickets available.
 If you have a weekend ticket then you can attend for one or all of the days but the price is the same.
 Please be aware of gate times for entry/re-entry if you are not planning to camp on site and plan to leave and re-enter the site during the festival.
-Earliest entry is 2pm on Thursday.

 Q Where is the festival?